 To properly recover an application, RMS must know about the resources an application requires for proper operation.
 The configuration of the resources and the relationship between the resources can be very complex.
-RMS configuration tools assist in obtaining this information for RMS, and simplify the configuration process.
+RMS Wizard Tools performs configuration definition to specify these information to the RMS.
+These information can be configured through GUI by using userApplication Configuration Wizard.

 The configuration tool foundations (RMS Wizard Tools) capture generic information about the cluster and common application services.
-The RMS Wizard Kit is an expert system for configuring specific, complex applications such as SAP R/3 or Oracle Parallel Server (OPS) when they are to be monitored by RMS.